nbrugger-tgm/factory-rally-server/documentation/rules.md

 - <u>Board elements:</u> Board elements that only trigger at the end of the register phase will now be activated
 - <u>Wipe registers:</u> Discard all Program cards from registers that aren’t locked.
 - <u>Power up:</u> Players whose robots were powered down this turn will be powered up again if they had not been destroyed or got powered down again.
-- <u>Reenter robots:</u> All robots that were destroyed in this round re-enter the game at the entry point on the tile on which they last lived.
+- <u>Re-enter robots:</u> All robots that were destroyed in this round re-enter the game at the entry point on the tile on which they last lived.
 They will look in the direction the player wants to and get 2 damage tokens.
 If a robot would re-enter on the same space as another robot, they are in Virtual Mode.

 ### Checkpoints